|March Break Drill Team Camp! ||March 26, 2018|

 NOTE: As of Oct.
 1, 2017: Stable is responsible for routine farrier, vet and emergency care.

 NOTE: As of Dec.
 1st, 2013.
 Riders who wish to show OFF property will be required to have their own or leased horse.
 GOLD shows require a full lease for a period of 6 months or more.
 Lower levels require a mimimum half-lease for 6 months or more.
+Lease must begin at least three full months in advance of first competition.
 This is to ensure riders have access to their horse outside of lesson times to provide for adequate practice and preparation.

 BOARD - all options include box stall, daily turnout, 4 meals/day